ChrisBaehr/Chess-OUTDATED-/README.md

 ⠀
 ### Playability

-Chess games can already be played to almost the fullest extent, with only a few game interactions missing, such as:
+Chess games can already be played with only a few game interactions missing:

     • Stalemate / Draw
     • Checkmates depending on a piece being pinned to the king